Local density of states study of a spin-orbit-coupling induced Mott insulator Sr$_2$IrO$_4$

-This 620 meV gap strongly implies that $\mathrm{Sr_2IrO_4}$ is a relatively weak Mott insulator rather than a Slater insulator, since the magnetic coupling energy is merely 60$-$100 meV \cite{Kim2012,Fujiyama2012} which is too small to account for the large gap.
-Additionally, even though there is magnetic ordering at below 240 K in this material, consistent with a Slater insulator, transport does not see a metallic state up to 600 K \cite{Chikara2009} showing that the magnetic ordering is not the source of the insulating nature.
-Although the size of this gap is considerably smaller than the 3d cuprates \cite{Ye2013,Uchida1991}, it is still large compared to what one would expect from the extended 5d orbitals and the fact that $\mathrm{Sr_2RhO_4}$, which we naively expected to have a higher U and lower W, is actually a paramagnetic fermi liquid \cite{Perry2006,Baumberger2006}.
+Although the size of this gap is considerably smaller than the cuprates \cite{Ye2013,Uchida1991}, it is still large compared to what one would expect from the extended 5d orbitals and the fact that $\mathrm{Sr_2RhO_4}$, which we naively expected to have a higher U and lower W, is actually a paramagnetic Fermi liquid \cite{Perry2006,Baumberger2006}.
 The band minimum of the upper Hubbard band (UHB) of the $J_\mathrm{eff}\!=\!1/2$ band, is the major discrepancy between our STS result and the existing studies.
 LDOS measurements show that the band minimum of UHB is at +470 meV, implying that LDA calculations need a larger U to capture this feature since it has been shown that the insulating gap depends on U sensitively \cite{Arita2012}.
 In a recent study on $\mathrm{Na_2IrO_3}$, Comin \emph{et al.} \cite{Comin2012} have shown that using U as large as 3 eV in LDA calculation is necessary to reproduce the 340 meV gap in that material.
 With this work a stronger-than-expected correlation effect has now been observed in two iridates.
 The measured gap in $\mathrm{Sr_2IrO_4}$ is nearly twice the measured gap seen in $\mathrm{Na_2IrO_3}$, indicating that in the material studied here the 5d electrons are even more correlated (larger U/W).
-Moreover, $\mathrm{Ba_2IrO_4}$, another iridate insulator \cite{Singh2010} with a larger W due to the absence of the octahedra rotation, further confirms the strong entanglement of the energy scales in the 5d electrons.
+Moreover, $\mathrm{Ba_2IrO_4}$ is also an insulator \cite{Singh2010} with a larger W due to the absence of the octahedra rotation and recent ARPES study has shown that its gap does not close above $T_N$ \cite{Moser2014}, which further confirms the strong entanglement of the energy scales in the 5d electrons.